nhejazi/txshift/README.md

     providing facilities to estimate the causal effect of stochastic treatment regimes in the mediation setting, including classical (IPW) and augmented double robust (one-step) estimators.
-This is an implementation of the methodology explored in Díaz and Hejazi (2019).
+This is an implementation of the methodology explored by Díaz and Hejazi (2020).

   - [R/`haldensify`](https://github.com/nhejazi/haldensify) - A minimal
-    package for estimating the conditional density treatment mechanism component of this parameter based on using the [highly adaptive lasso](https://github.com/tlverse/hal9001) in combination with a
+    package for estimating the conditional density treatment mechanism component of this parameter based on using the [highly adaptive lasso](https://github.com/tlverse/hal9001) (Coyle, Hejazi, and van
-    pooled hazard regression.
-This package implements the methodology proposed in Díaz and van der Laan (2011).
+    der Laan 2019) in combination with a pooled hazard regression.
+This package implements the methodology proposed by Díaz and van der Laan (2011).

 -----